MaxieTheHatter/TicTacToe/README.md

 School project for Java OOP

 Featurelist:

+Done:
-Must be playable between 2 players - done
+Playable between 2 players

-Must check if a player has won or if it's a draw - done Must check if the spot is taken - done
+Checks if a player has one or if it's a draw

-Must be able to restart the game - TODO
-Must ask for playername, print it each turn - print done, playername TODO Must track number of wins/losses - TODO
-Must be playable against a simple AI - TODO
+Logic to see if spot is available and/or in bounds

+prints current player

+TODO:

+Finish logic for resetting game

+Create variable for playernames and ask for them

+Add a tracker for wins/losses

+Add simple AI using RNG